complete-dope/complete-dope.github.io/_posts/2024-12-04-Learning-React.md

 ## useEffect hook

+One of the methods for calling API but adds a conditional to when to call the API ..

 This is used to call API's  / external systems ..
 The thing is the function at it scratch implementation is a synchronous function and for it to work, even with fetch API we need to use useEffect()